aa755/nbcoq/README.md

 2) select and middle click in proof/message window to copy it into editor

-3) C+A+o : jump to definition.
+3) Ctrl+Alt+o : jump to definition.
 Issues a Locate command to coqtop internally.

-4) C+A+p : If nothing is selected, it Prints the item under cursor(works even in proof/mesg window).
+4) Ctrl+Alt+p : If nothing is selected, it Prints the item under cursor(works even in proof/mesg window).
 Otherwise, it issues a Check command on the selection.

-5) C+A+l : SearchAbout the item under cursor
+5) Ctrl+Alt+l : SearchAbout the item under cursor

 6) click on hyp-name button to copy in into editor

 7) drag and drop hyp-buttons to apply one hypothesis to another

 8) select and drag lemma name from any place (e.g. editor,the window which shows SearchAbout o/p) to hyp-button to apply

+9) Ctrl+Alt+l to convert selected latex text to unicode.

+For another IDE built with many similar goals, checkout Coqoon http://itu.dk/research/tomeso/coqoon/